 Fresh Bucks are metal coins in denominations of $1 and $5, first created for the 2007 growing season.
 Fresh Bucks are an easy way to allow Credit Card users and Food Stamp / SNAP / EBT users to participate at your RI farmers' market.

-Farmers' market managers or farmstands can contact Sarah to acquire Fresh Bucks coins for use at their Rhode Island market.
+Farmers' market managers or farmstands can contact Georgina to acquire Fresh Bucks coins for use at their Rhode Island market.
 We encourage markets to keep Fresh Bucks in circulation through the season, and have materials to help explain Fresh Bucks to market-goers.

 To help you model your use of Fresh Bucks, here's how it works at Farm Fresh RI markets.
 Fresh Bucks are provided as a service to encourage patronage of the local farmers' market.
 Farm Fresh RI runs a booth at the market that serves as a single "point of sale" with a wireless card-processing machine.
 Customers swipe a credit or debit Ccard for $5 coins or an EBT card for $1 coins to spend at any food vendor.
 Food vendors can then redeem Fresh Bucks at the Farm Fresh booth and we write a check by the end of the market.